 Who were the troubadours?

-The troubadours were the poets and singers of what is now southern France who, from the late 11th century to the end of the 13th century, developed several styles of song, most famously the courtly love lyric.
+The troubadours were the poets and singers of Occitania, what is now southern France.
+From the late 11th century to the end of the 13th century, they developed several styles of song, most famously the poetry of fin’amor – refined or perfect love.
 Their influence was widespread and considerable, extending well beyond southern France and long after the lifetimes of troubadour writers.

-Troubadour means finder or maker, which relates to their method of song-writing, typical for the time, feeling free to either use existing musical material or compose a new melody, with new lyrics on established themes for the given genre.
-A typical courtly love song would express some or all of the ideas that: the object of love is perfect, beautiful, noble, virtuous; the writer’s life would be complete and he would be forever happy serving her; but she is unattainable so his heart is broken.
-There have long been scholarly debates over whether the troubadours were the creators of lyrical courtly love or the developers of a previous tradition, perhaps Arabian.
-If the latter, it raises the question of where the Arabian tradition originated, and back in time indefinitely.
-What we can say for sure is, whether or not the troubadours created the tradition, they developed and promulgated it with unprecedented literary popularity: around 2,500 of their song lyrics survive.
+Troubadour means maker or finder, which relates to their method of song-writing, typical for the time: they either composed entirely new poetic and musical material, or used an existing or found melody, writing new lyrics on established themes for the given genre.
+A typical fin’amor song would express some or all of the ideas that: the object of love is perfect, beautiful, noble, virtuous; the writer’s life would be complete and he would be forever happy serving her; but she is unattainable so his heart is broken.
+There have long been scholarly debates over whether the troubadours were the creators of fin’amor or the developers of a previous Arabian-Hispanic tradition, which the evidence does seem to indicate.
+What we can say for sure is, whether or not the troubadours created the tradition, they developed and promulgated it in western Europe with unprecedented literary popularity: around 2,500 of their song lyrics survive.
 When Latin still dominated learned public discourse, troubadours and trobaritz (female troubadours) wrote in the vernacular, langue d’oc, or Occitan, the language of what is now southern France, what was known from the 13th century as Occitania.

-Pure or refined courtly love was known as fin’ amor, and it combined the formal constraints of poetic lyrical forms with great creativity, artistry and passion.
+Pure or refined love was known as fin’amor, and it combined the formal constraints of poetic lyrical forms with great creativity, artistry and passion.
 For example, from Bertan de Born’s He protests his innocence to a lady, 12th century:

 Pardon, my lady, but I didn’t do